MarkKurzeja/markkurzeja.github.io/content/post/rff_intro.md

 ## The Setup

 Imagine you have a learning problem where you are given a vector $x$.
 You need to predict a vector $y$.
-Your goal is to find a function, $y \leftarrow F(x)$ such that the approximation error is minimal.
-To establish a baseline, you have to find a simple-yet-reasonable way of constructing $F$.
-Ideally $F$ will be (a) easy to tune (b) economic to build and (c) decently useful for the task at hand.
+Your goal is to find a function such that the approximation error is minimal (for some definition of approximation error).

+$$
+\mathbf{x} = \begin{bmatrix} x_1 \\\\ x_2 \\\\  \cdots \\\\ x_{d_x} \end{bmatrix}
+\xrightarrow{\text{RFF}}
+\mathbf{y} = \begin{bmatrix} y_1 \\\\ y_2 \\\\ \cdots \\\\ y_{d_y} \end{bmatrix}
+$$

+RFF can solve this problem and has a number of advantages:

+1. RFF generalizes from scalar to multidimensional problems without modification
+1. RFF can represent nonlinear functions
+1. RFF can be fit in one of two modes.
+In "batch-mode", all of the data is passed to RFF, in memory, and the fit happens all at once.
+In "streaming-mode", the algorithm can be trained via SGD like any other deep-learning building block.
+1. RFF, in 'batch-mode' does not require any advanced libraries outside of random number generation and standard matrix operations.
+1. RFF can be "scaled": RFF has parameters which can be tuned for a given compute or parameter budget
+1. The approximation is easy to tune: with only three parameters, RFF can get decent performance quickly and reliably.

-Our goal today is to explore using Random Fourier Features for this baseline (and possibly as your first definition of $F$).
+Our goal today is to explore using Random Fourier Features, in "batch-mode", to see how it works.

 ## Learning by Example: The One Dimensional Case